MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Method

 where $+$ denotes temporal concatenation.
 Binary mask $M_v$ ensures the model preserves reference frame identity ($M_v=0$) while following structural constraints $S$ in generation frames ($M_v=1$).
 For tasks without structural control, $\{z_{s,i}\}$ is replaced by empty latents $\{\mathbf{0}\} \times t$.

 Similarly, acoustic control $A$ and mask $M_a$ align reference timbre with the target generation period.
 Let $\mathbf{z}_{aud} = \{z_{aud, 1}, z_{aud, 2}, \dots, \\ z_{aud, k}\}$ be the reference audio latent sequence from the Audio VAE, where $k$ is the number of latent tokens for the reference duration.
-A sequence of silence latents $\mathbf{z}_{sil}$ of length $t$ serves as placeholder sequence for generation.
+A sequence of silence latents $\mathbf{z}_{sil}$ of length $t$ serves as a placeholder for generation.
 The acoustic MMCU is formulated as:

 where $\{\mathbf{0}\}_k$ and $\{\mathbf{1}\}_t$ are constant sequences of zeros and ones with lengths $k$ and $t$.
 This ensures the model observes a reference audio segment to fix the speaker identity before the generative phase.
-While $z_{sil}$ currently represents placeholder sequence, this formulation allows for future extensions using specific acoustic controls like pitch or energy contours.
+While $\mathbf{z}_{sil}$ currently acts as this placeholder, this formulation allows for future extensions using specific acoustic controls like pitch or energy contours.